-Wait for a response corresponding to the request identifier ReqId.
-The request must have been made by send\request/2 to the gen\statem process.
+This function is used to wait for a reply of a request made with send\request/2 to the gen\statem process.
 This function must be called from the same process from which send\request/2 was made.

-WaitTime specifies how long to wait for a reply.
+Timeout is an integer greater then or equal to zero that specifies how many milliseconds to wait for an reply, or the atom infinity to wait indefinitely.
+Defaults to infinity.
 If no reply is received within the specified time, the function returns timeout and no cleanup is done, and thus the function can be invoked repeatedly until a reply is returned.